-Mount the MOSFET
+\ Mount the MOSFET

-Locate the AUIRLU3114 MOSFET, it's a 3-pin part with a metal tab on one side.
-It's marked "AULU3114Z".
-Check the markings carefully... there are other parts that look similar, and if you get the wrong one it won't work!
-Locate the spot on the left side of the board marked "FET", you will see that the left side of the pads has a thicker bar marked on it.
+Locate the MOSFET, it's a 3-pin part with a metal tab on one side.
+Depending on the part that is shipped, it may be marked "AULU3114Z" or "LU3636"; they are functionally identical.
+Locate the spot on the left side of the board marked "FET", you will see that the right side of the pads has a thicker bar marked on it.
 That is the marking for the metal tab side of the MOSFET.
-Be sure to orient it correctly; the tab should be facing to the left, AWAY from the baro pressure sensor and the WiFi module.
+Be sure to orient it correctly; the tab should be facing to the right, TOWARDS the right edge of the board and AWAY from the screw terminals.
 Use some masking tape to temporarily hold it in place, then turn over the board and solder in place.
-Clip the leads flush.
+Turn the board over and clip the leads flush.